FarisBektasevic/periodic-table-of-elements/README.md

 **Element Information:** Detailed information about each element, including its name, symbol, atomic number, and atomic weight. <br/>
 **Color-coded Categories:**: Elements are color-coded by category (e.g., metals, non-metals, noble gases) for easy identification. <br/>
 **Responsive Design**: The website is responsive and works well on various devices and screen sizes. <br/>
+**Search Functionality**: Users can search for specific elements by name, symbol, or atomic number. <br/>
+**Customizable Display**: Users can select which property they want to display on the periodic table, allowing for a personalized viewing experience. <br/>

 ### Technologies used